FabricMC/fabric-docs/develop/blocks/first-block.md

 ## Mining Levels {#mining-levels}

-Similarly, the mining level tag can be found in the same folder, and respects the following format:
+Similarly, the mining level tag can be found in the `data/minecraft/tags/block/` folder, and respects the following format:

 - `needs_stone_tool.json` - A minimum level of stone tools
 - `needs_iron_tool.json` - A minimum level of iron tools